-The IO\MAP configuration parameter (see Signal flow and processing section) allows users to also configure both channels to be ASR or Communications if required.
+The IO_MAP configuration parameter (see Signal flow and processing section of the XVF3610 user guide) allows users to also configure both channels to be ASR or Communications if required.

 3.4 XVF3610-INT - For integrated voice interface applications

 The XVF3610-INT product embeds the core audio processing pipeline in an audio infrastructure that supports rate conversion, filtering and signal routing.
 This infrastructure is controllable by the host system via a set of control registers.
 In addition, the XVF3610-INT provides a set of peripheral interfaces to the host system to other devices, e.g. digital inputs, LEDs, SPI peripherals etc.